|

 simply can't see into another person's heart or soul, and

-we simply cannot know how God is appearing to that person
+we simply cannot know what life is like for that person

-or what trials that person has to go through to learn what
+or what trials that person has had to go through to learn what

 he or she needs to learn in this life.
 So what